LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### Create a new metric

-* Right click anywhere in the datasets panel and select ‘create metric’.
+1. Right click anywhere in the datasets panel and select ‘create metric’.
-* A new window ‘metric editor’ will open up.
+2. A new window ‘metric editor’ will open up.
-* Use objects and functions or operators to create the required formula.
+3. Use objects and functions or operators to create the required formula.

-**Objects:** the metrics and attributes available in the report.
+**a.
+Objects:** the metrics and attributes available in the report.

-To add an attribute or metric, double-click an object from the ‘objects’ list to the right to add it to the formula field.
+* To add an attribute or metric, double-click an object from the ‘objects’ list to the right to add it to the formula field.

-**Functions:** when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
+**b.
+Functions:** when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
 For example, you can choose a RunningSum function to create a RunningSum of Revenue (RunningSum(Revenue)) metric.

-To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.
+* To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.

 {: .notice}
-Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.
+Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/10.11/Dossier_Authoring/WebHelp/Lang_1033/Content/CreatingNewObjects.htm) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.

+{:start="4"}

 1. Click ‘**validate**’ and make sure the formula is valid.
 2. Name the metric and save it.